peter88213/nvhelp-en/source/nv_aeon2/index.rst

    sections.
 -  Arc, character, location, and item relationships are updated, if the entity names match.
--  When creating events from sections without date/time, they get the actual date and are sorted in reading order.
 -  When creating events from sections without any date/time information, they get the default date from the *novelibre* project, and are sorted in reading order.
 If there is no default date set, "today" is used.
--  When processing unspecific "day/hour/minute" information, the default date from the *novelibre* project is used. f there is no default date set, "today" is used.
+-  When processing unspecific "day/hour/minute" information, the default date from the *novelibre* project is used for date calculation.
+   If there is no default date set, "today" is used as reference date.

 Custom configuration